 No. To do so would violate the principle of Medigap open enrollment and be contrary to statute.
 Those insureds who could pass medical underwriting would then simply be reissued at age 66.
 This also means there cannot be a higher rate for insureds age 65 compared to age 65½.

-Issuers are required by federal law and Section 11 of the model regulation to issue all currently available policies to eligible individuals during the Medigap open enrollment period.
+Issuers are required by federal law and Section 11 of the model regulation to issue any currently available policies to eligible individuals during the Medigap open enrollment period.
 In addition to other federal and state penalties, many states have made it an unfair trade practice if an issuer did not market to individuals who are in their Medigap open enrollment period.
 This means that an issuer cannot:

 Reduce commissions at age 65.